-4. Personalization is not only preferred, it is expected.
+4. Personalisation is not only preferred, it is expected.

-You expect your friends to know your name and some of your favorite things.
+You expect your friends to know your name and some of your favourite things.
 We’ve now entered a marketing era where people also expect the brands they shop with to know a bit about them.
-70% of consumers expect personalization on the websites they shop with, and 68% expect personalization in emails from those same websites.
+70% of consumers expect personalisation on the websites they shop with, and 68% expect personalisation in emails from those same websites.

 It speaks again to the need for data leverage across channels.
-Consistent, personalized and targeted brand communication earns the trust and loyalty of buyers.
+Consistent, personalised and targeted brand communication earns the trust and loyalty of buyers.